-Pico 4 vs Meta Quest 2: Which VR headset is best?
+Meta Quest 2 vs HTC Vive XR Elite vs Pico 4: What's the difference?

+The number of standalone virtual reality headsets is on the rise, which is certainly good news for VR fans.
+Though if you're shopping around for a new headset it might be tough to work out which one is right for you.

-(Pocket-lint) - The Meta Quest 2, formerly known as the Oculus Quest 2, represents a bit of a paradigm shift in the VR space.
+The Meta Quest 2, formerly known as the Oculus Quest 2, represented a bit of a paradigm shift in the VR space.
 It's without a doubt the most popular VR headset in the world, and it's the first headset to properly break out of the niche enthusiast realm and into the mainstream.

 For a long time, the Quest 2 was without true competition, being one of the only affordable standalone VR headsets on the market.
 However, that's something that has changed with the launch of the Pico 4.